PPPI/Flexeme/README.md

 grakel>=0.1a6      # Used for the WL-kernel implementation nltk>=3.4.4        # Used for tokenisation
 ```
+We recommend using a virtual environment to install the dependencies.
+Use `python3 -m venv .venv` then `source .venv/bin/activate` and finally `pip install .` to install the
+dependencies.

+###For Windows
 Apart from the python requirements, the extractor requires running in a MS Windows system with .NET 4.5 installed.
 We have not validated this under Wine in Linux.
 We have validated it to work under WSL1.